Architecture Urban Design

 What is included in the program fee?

-- 2 weeks of academic courses (4 ECTS points)
+- 2 weeks of academic courses (4 ECTS points or 6 ECTS points)

 - Insurance covering illness, accidents, and personal liability